Estrella-debug/11401_CS203A/StudyNote/ADT.md

-# Study Note: Abstract Data Type (ADT)
+# Abstract Data Type (ADT)

 ## Description
-Abstract Data Types (ADTs) are a fundamental concept in computer science.
-They define a data structure purely in terms of its behavior, focusing on the supported operations and the rules for their use, rather than the implementation details.
+Abstract Data Types (ADTs) are one of the most important ideas we learn in computer science.
+Basically, an ADT is just a way to describe a data structure by focusing on what it does—its behavior—instead of how it works inside.

 ## Abstract Data Type
-### **An ADT specifies:**
+### **ADT specifies:**
 - A set of operations.
 - The mathematical model of the data.